The beautiful tiled sign outside the workshop of Antonio Campos

 "Senor Campos?"
 I asked.
 "Si," he nodded.
 For a moment I was struck dumb.
 Here was the man I´d been reading about the night before, standing before me, literally, in the flesh!
 "Me llamo Tara.
 Soy periodista de Francia," I stammered.
 (My name is Tara.
 I am a journalist, from France).
 He nodded and looked at me expectantly.
 As my Spanish was limited, I motioned that I wanted to look around his workshop and he nodded and continued working - no doubt thinking, ´who is this mad woman and why is she bothering me?´

-I felt embarrassed and a little stung by his behaviour, which seemed rude.
+I felt embarrassed by the incident and a little stung by his behaviour, which seemed a bit rude.
 Then again, if a stranger walked into my ´office,´ interrupting my work, I might be annoyed too.
-So I walked back to the largest and most elaborate mercado.
+So I walked back to the largest and most elaborate mercado on Triana.
 As luck would have it, Ceramica Santa Ana, was Sr. Campos´s store!
 In continuous operation since 1870, it is revered throughout Spain for its exquisite replicas of 16th-century tiles.

 When I asked the friendly manager if he had any antique tiles, he said no, but I could look in a back storeroom at stacks of "old ones."
 Thankfully I was wearing jeans, as I got to climb around the very dusty showroom (where I surreptitiously took some photos) and blow dust and straw off some beautiful old tiles.